The Refund object

 The unique identifier of the debited wallet.

-The unique identifier of the credited wallet.
+The unique identifier of the credited wallet (in the buy currency).

 Information about the reasons for the refund.